-Given all this information, it was decided to use 3-year average values of natural mortality at age in sandeel area 1 (ICES 2016, WKSand report).
-WGSAM recommends using a smoothed version, for example 3-year averages before including natural mortalities in annual stock assessments.
-They also recommend not using trends to extrapolate the time series, but instead using the terminal year value for subsequent years.
-Further, they recommend considering the effects of new key runs on stock-recruitment relationships before updating time series outside benchmarks.
+WGSAM recommend considering the effects of new key runs on stock-recruitment relationships before updating time series outside benchmarks.
 If the effect on the stock recruitment plot (shape rather than level) is minor, the time series can be updated to use the new time series even outside a benchmark.
-Finally, to be used in assessments, the quarterly values of M must be combined to provide M by half year.
-Figure.
-B.2.2.1.1 shows the half-yearly 3-year average M's for southern and northern sandeel together with the long term average and the estimated trend.
+Finally, to be used in assessments, the quarterly values of M must be combined to provide M by halfyear.
+Fig. B.2.2.1.1 shows the half-yearly 3-year average M's for southern and northern sandeel together with the long term average and the estimated trend.

 The 2010 WKSAN group considered that 'since there were updated estimates of halfyearly natural mortality available from WGSAM, these should be used in the assessment.
 As the trends in natural mortality were only apparent in the end of the time period where the uncertainty is greatest, it was decided not to use annual estimates of M. Instead, the average over the period 1982 to 2007 for each age and half-year was used.
 However, the group considered it unfortunate that spatially explicit natural mortalities were not available as it is unlikely that natural mortality is constant across the assessment areas.'
 (WKSAN 2010).
-On the latter point, southern and northern estimates are now available and indeed show substantial differences in temporal patterns.
+On the latter point, southern and northen estimates are now available and indeed show substantial differences in temporal patterns.
 On the presence or absence of a temporal pattern, there seems to have been changes of up to -29% to +48% of the average over the entire time series (Table B.2.2.1.1).
 Further, there has been a marked increase in the estimated M values in the period with low stock size in the northern area and in the southern area a steady increase has been seen since around 1995.
+Given all this information, it was decided to use averages of natural mortality across the time series and North Sea (weighted values by the number of fish at age in each of the northern and southern components) for the new SA2 area (combined SA2 and 3b; ICES 2016, WKSAND report).